An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and

+The task-specific plots suggest that primary diagnosis prediction remained the most sensitive to imbalance, reflecting the large number of rare labels in this setting.
+ICD grouping was comparatively more stable, consistent with the reduced label sparsity created by aggregating diagnoses into broader categories.
+Disposition prediction showed an intermediate pattern, with imbalance effects remaining visible but less pronounced than in the fine-grained diagnosis task.

-Across all tasks, degradation patterns were consistent across the three imbalance metrics.
-Specifically, increases in IR and CVCF, or decreases in NECD (approaching 0 from its maximum of 1 under perfect balance), were associated with monotonic declines in weighted F1.
-In high-cardinality tasks such as diagnosis prediction, curves based on CVCF were directionally aligned with those from IR and NECD but appeared slightly more variable, reflecting CVCF’s heightened sensitivity to distributional spread across moderately rare classes.
-In contrast, for low-cardinality outcomes such as disposition, all three metrics produced nearly indistinguishable degradation curves.
-Together, these results confirm that while the metrics emphasize imbalance from different perspectives, they ultimately converge on the same conclusion: predictive performance declines predictably as imbalance severity increases.
+Across all tasks, the three imbalance metrics produced broadly consistent degradation patterns.
+Increases in IR and CVCF, or decreases in NECD (toward 0 from its maximum value of 1 under perfect balance), were associated with lower Macro F1.
+In the higher-cardinality settings, CVCF was slightly more variable than IR and NECD, which is consistent with its greater sensitivity to distributional spread across moderately rare classes.
+Overall, the three metrics gave a coherent picture of how predictive performance deteriorates as imbalance becomes more severe.